 How to handle those drawbacks?

 - Inherit.
-If you have ever gone through Stanford iOS lectures, you might have paid attention to the CoreData ViewController.
-It encapsulates the code that relates to the Data Fetch from the persistent storage, representing it in the UITableView.
+CoreData ViewController encapsulates the code that relates to the Data Fetch from the persistent storage, representing it in the UITableView.
 Inheritance from this parent class will help you get rid of the boilerplate code.
 But if you have the UICollectionView instead of the UITableView, you will have to invent the same parent class with quite similar logic.

 - Extract the boilerplate code into a separate class.